viamrobotics/docs/docs/tutorials/projects/modernize-retro-robot.md

 {{<video webm_src="../../img/maiv/maiv_head_test.webm" mp4_src="../../img/maiv/maiv_head_test.mp4" alt="MAIV head test" max-width="300px">}}

-## Putting MAIV together
+## MAIV in the world

 Now that you've wired, configured, and tested all the components, put MAIV back together:

 * Screw the upper base to the torso.
 * Screw the lower base to the upper base.

-Now MAIV is ready to be driven around and controlled programmatically!
+Now MAIV is ready to interact with the world!

 {{<video webm_src="../../img/maiv/maiv_driving.webm" mp4_src="../../img/maiv/maiv_driving.mp4" alt="MAIV driving" max-width="350px">}}

-Start with the **Control** panel, then try writing some code.
+Start by driving MAIV through the **Control** panel, then try writing some code.
 A simple first exercise would be to have MAIV [drive in a square](/tutorials/get-started/try-viam-sdk/).
 The same code that works with any configured base will work with MAIV, you'll just need to update the robot location, robot secret and any component names that differ in the code.